 The highest-ranked candidates are invited to submit an application for a provincial nomination under the NBPNP.

-In order to be eligible as a Business Applicant, individuals must:
+In order to be eligible for the New Brunswick Entrepreneurial Stream, individuals must:

 - Be between 22 and 55 years of age;